pierrelegall/shwrap/README.md

 # Shwrap

-Shwrap, for "Shell Wrapper", is a manager to [Bubblewrap](https://github.com/containers/bubblewrap) your executables in your shell.
+Shwrap, for "Shell Wrapper", is a configuration manager to [Bubblewrap](https://github.com/containers/bubblewrap) your executables in your shell.

 ## About

+⚠ **Alpha software**: Shwrap is an alpha software, so breaking changes will happen.

 Shwrap allows you to define sandbox profiles (in your directory or globally for your user) for different commands and automatically wraps them using [Bubblewrap](https://github.com/containers/bubblewrap) when executed.
 Hooks are available for `bash`.
 Integrations for `zsh`, `fish` and `nushell` are comming.

-⚠ **Alpha software**: Shwrap is still in alpha, so breaking changes could happen.

 Contributions are welcome!
 Please feel free to submit issues or pull requests.